Stable liquid pick-up

 Material is only one part of the decision.
 Stable coating thickness also depends on hardness, roller pressure, surface roughness, cover thickness, roller accuracy, cleaning method, and installation condition.

-These roller names may overlap in real production lines, but the focus is different.
+These names can overlap on real lines, but the main focus is different.

-If your main concern is how much material is carried out, whether the thickness is stable, or whether the coating is uniform across the width, the metering roller should be reviewed first.
+If the main question is how much liquid is carried or whether cross-width results stay stable, the metering roller should usually be reviewed first.

 A metering roller is used to control coating amount, adhesive amount, ink amount, or coating thickness.
 Its main purpose is to keep liquid pick-up more stable, cross-width distribution more uniform, and long-term operation more controllable.